jacobosullivan/LVMCM_src/README.md

 - The emigration rate and dispersal length, fixed for all species, are set using the argument `-d X Y`.
 If the emigration rate is set to -1.0, each species will be allocated a unique emigration rate in the range 0 to 1.

 ### Environmental modelling
 - The environment is either modelled implicitly 'through the eyes of the species' or explicitly.
 In the latter case, selected by passing the program argument `-e X`.
-For X>0, X explicit environmental distributions are generated and species are allocated environmental tolerance coefficents which define the impact of a given environmental variable on their growth rate.
+For X>0, X explicit environmental distributions are generated and species are allocated environmental tolerance coefficients which define the impact of a given environmental variable on their growth rate.

 # List of program arguments
 In the parameters below defaults are listed in square brackets